-- 1 Document: 400.24

-- 2 Name: Outdoor and Retreat Ministries
+400.24 - Outdoor and Retreat Ministries

-- 3 Author(s): The Outdoor and Retreat Ministry

-- 5 The Outdoor & Retreat Ministries reopened both Camp sites in June 2021 following the - 6 government shutdowns of 2020. - 7 This was only possible due to the dedication and commitment of staff who donated 9 months of - 8 their lives (July 2020 March 2021), and FUMC Downers Grove, Roscoe UMC and Cedarbrook - 9 Boys and Girls Camps who all donated time, money, labor and materials to enable both sites to - 10 reopen. - 11 Both sites looked and felt different under the restrictive COVID guidelines, but as one pastor - stated "Praise God, we're at camp!" - 13 Reynoldswood provided three weeks of NIC Summer Camp programming through J.O.Y., - 14 Woodland and Total Camp, and hosted Cedarbrook's Boys Week and Girls Week Summer - 15 Camps. - 16 Reynoldswood also renewed the partnership with the Dixon YMCA to host 11 weeks of Summer - 17 Day Camp in 2021, and is continuing that successful partnership through 2022. - 18 Wesley Woods hosted two weeks of Camp S.O.A.R.
-Special Outdoor Adaptive Recreation--for - 19 youth on the autistic spectrum, one week of Family Camp, one week of Buffalo Grave Stake Girls - 20 Camp, three weeks of various family reunions, several weekend reunions, and FUMC Downers - 21 Grove's annual week of Summer Camp. - 22 The annual Ethiopian-American Kids Camp Weekend converted to an all-day Saturday picnic with - 23 waterfront activities to alleviate their own participants' COVID concerns about staying overnight. - 24 Chicago area Slavic churches hosted their annual Outdoor Worship Baptism in the Lake - - 25 Potluck Picnic. - From 2019 2021 Wesley Woods also expanded its boat slips from six to eighteen ensuring - 27 Wesley Woods' solid financial footing. - 28 Wesley Woods has already picked up two new guest group camps for 2022. - 29 Staff, Board and Guests are all excited that the NIC Trustees approved the expenditure of monies - 30 to install a pool liner and deck membrane for the Camp Reynoldswood Swimming Pool.
-Supply - 31 chain issues and weather prevented installation last fall, but we anticipate resolving those issues - 32 this spring and opening the swimming pool this summer. - 33 To lessen the financial impacts of the continuing COVID fears, staff again agreed to being laid- - off November 16 through March 31, but this year the Conference has paid each of us the - 35 equivalent of unemployment insurance in exchange for us working about 3 hours per day.
-This - 36 has enabled us to maintain a basic level of security and to maintain basic communications with - 37 guest groups.
+The Outdoor & Retreat Ministries reopened both Camp sites in June 2021 following the government shutdowns of 2020.

+This was only possible due to the dedication and commitment of staff who donated 9 months of their lives (July 2020 - March 2021), and FUMC Downers Grove, Ros-coe UMC and Cedarbrook Boys and Girls Camps who all donated time, money, labor and materials to enable both sites to reopen.
+Both sites looked and felt different under the restrictive COVID guidelines, but as and materials to enable both sites to reopen.

+one pastor stated-"Praise God, we're at camp!"

+Reynoldswood provided three weeks of NIC Summer Camp programming through J.O.Y., Woodland and Total Camp, and hosted Cedarbrook's Boys Week and Girls Week Summer Camps.

+Reynoldswood also renewed the partnership with the Dixon YMCA to host 11 weeks of Summer Day Camp in 2021, and is continuing that successful partnership through 2022.

+Wesley Woods hosted two weeks of Camp S.O.A.R.-Special Outdoor Adaptive Recreation--for youth on the autistic spectrum, one week of Family Camp, one week of Buffalo Grave Stake Girls Camp, three weeks of various family reunions, several weekend reunions, and FUMC Downers Grove's annual week of Summer Camp.

+HISTOF

+The annual Ethiopian-American Kids Camp Weekend converted to an all-day Saturday picnic with waterfront activities to alleviate their own participants' COVID concerns about staying overnight.

+Chicago area Slavic churches hosted their annual Outdoor Worship - Baptism in the Lake - Potluck Picnic.

+From 2019 - 2021 Wesley Woods also expanded its boat slips from six to eighteenensuring Wesley Woods' solid financial footing.

+Wesley Woods has already picked up two new guest group camps for 2022.

+Staff, Board and Guests are all excited that the NIC Trustees approved the expenditure of monies to install a pool liner and deck membrane for the Camp Reynoldswood Swimming Pool.
+Supply chain issues and weather prevented installation last fall, but we anticipate resolving those issues this spring and opening the swimming pool this summer.

+To lessen the financial impacts of the continuing COVID fears, staff again agreed to being laid-off November 16 through March 31, but this year the Conference has paid each of us the equivalent of unemployment insurance in exchange for us working about 3 hours per day.
+This has enabled us to maintain a basic level of security and to maintain basic communications with guest groups.

-- 1 We are excited to have corrected several physical plant issues during the lockdowns and to - 2 expand our outdoor ministry to transform and nurture guests and neighbors into principled and - passionate Christian Disciples in 2022.
+We are excited to have corrected several physical plant issues during the lockdowns and to expand our outdoor ministry to transform and nurture guests and neighbors into principled and passionate Christian Disciples in 2022.